 Here at Halstead, we are often asked, “How do you clean gold-filled jewelry?”
 Gold-filled can be cleaned, but you should only need to occasionally.
 It rarely tarnishes.
-All the gold content is on the surface of the metal, and since gold doesn’t tarnish, neither should gold-filled except under extreme circumstances (intense exposure to sulfide will do it).
+All the gold content is on the surface of the metal, and since gold doesn’t tarnish, neither should gold-filled.
+Tarnishing can happen under extreme circumstances (intense exposure to sulfide will do it).
 However, jewelry worn on the body often accumulates other grease and grime from normal wear.
 Follow these cleaning instructions for the best results.

 Mild soapy water and a toothbrush – a child’s soft toothbrush and a mild detergent is the perfect combination for cleaning golf-filled jewelry.
 The detergent can remove residue or fingerprints from the item, and still leave it shiny and bright when it’s done.
 Be sure the toothbrush is soft or it may scratch your piece!